 return to top

-I would like to thank our two judges, Charles Duff, retired community
+great students.
+We would like to thank our two judges, Charles

-college math professor, and Barbara Illowsky, on temporary assignment to
+Duff, retired community college math professor, and Barbara Illowsky, on

-The following biographies of this year’s winners were submitted by the
+following biographies of last year's winners were submitted by the

 Tied for first place and receiving $2500 each: